Kipyegon-Lagat/attendance-tracker/README.md

 Attendance Tracker

-**Swoosh Field** is a modern web application for tracking attendance in events, organizations, or workplaces.
+This is a modern web application for tracking attendance in events, organizations, or workplaces.
 It provides a smooth user experience with a responsive interface, a login page for authentication, and modular UI components.

 ---